2020-2021 UNITED WAY AGENCIES

 By providing quality coaching, well maintained fields, equipment and transportation, and the opportunity to participate and compete in a challenging schedule, this agency provides youth in Watertown and the surrounding area with a positive environment and the opportunity to develop baseball skills.

-Provides young people, ages 3-19, an opportunity for recreational and competitive skating, and helps develop hockey skills in a fun and exciting environment.
+Provides youth, an opportunity for recreational and competitive skating, and helps develop hockey skills in a fun and exciting environment along with teaching lifelong lessons.
 Funds received are used to provide scholarships to those children/families that may not otherwise be able to participate.

-Provides innovative physical, educational and social activates for adults 50 plus years of age.
+Provides innovative, physical, educational, and social activities for seniors and adults 50 plus years of age.
 Funding received helps with equipment supplies and staffing.

 Building character, this program teaches lifelong skills and abilities to children.
 Registration Fees for the program are kept as low as possible with funding from the United Way.

 Besides meeting the volunteer needs of non-profit agencies within the community, the Watertown Volunteer Center educates area youth through volunteerism and creates a sense of purpose and belonging among the older volunteers.